How Do I Get to Little Corn Island?

 - 3:20pm

-By Phone: Call La Costena’s reservations office in Managua airport at (505) 2298 5360 (start with country code 011 if calling from outside of Nicaragua).
-Make sure they get your email address, and confirm it, and when you are through they will send you a confirmation of your ticket.
-You might need to be patient when calling, as it can take a couple of tries to get through.
+When reserving, make sure they get your email address, and confirm it, and when you are finished they will send you a confirmation of your ticket.
+You might need to be patient when calling, as sometimes it can take a couple of tries to get through.
 They also have agents who speak English if you need it.
 Just request it when you call.

 Got your tickets?
 You’re all set!

 They ask you to check in about 90 minutes before flight time.
-The La Costeña terminal is the first building on the right as you pull into the airport driveway (or go to the left when you come out of the arrivals area of the main terminal, and walk past the end of the main building).
+The La Costeña terminal is the first building on the right as you pull into the airport entrance (or go to the left when you come out of the arrivals area of the main terminal, and walk past the end of the main building).
 Bring your passport or Cedula (Nicaraguan ID card)

 Once you’re checked in, you will pay a $2 airport tax at the adjacent window.
 They accept US$ or equivalent Cordobas.
 They’ll give you a receipt for you to hand the agent as you pass thru security which is right next to the window.